 The city of London commonly known as Central London by general tourists and new people in the city is often mistaken with West end.
 The city of London is a city and county within London and is home to many famous tourist attractions like Tower Bridge, Tower of London, St paul’s Cathedral and much more.
+Most visitors think that London is an expensive city to stay and ramble but there are unique famous places to see in London for free.
 Some notable buildings like Gherkin and the Cheesegrater are found in the area.

 The City is crammed with famous celebrity base restaurants and high-end bakeries and cafes.
 While just walking around the street one can find many interesting places with full of architecture and history.

 Leadenhall Market is one of the most famous places in the city.
 The market is covered under beautiful victorian roof with many restaurants and shops for visitors.
 Leadenhall market is one the hidden gems of London and is worth visiting for local and pubs and food.
 Few Minutes walk from Tower bridge and Monument as the closest underground station, this place has a lot to offer from fashion boutiques to the some of the best restaurants.